List of Boys Planet contestants: Dual Position Battle (Episode 6–7)

 For the Dual Position Battle, each contestant chose a song.
 However, trainees with a higher rank were allowed to remove lower-ranked trainees from a team once it had hit its capacity to free up a spot for themselves.
 The contestants that had been kicked out from a group then needed to join another song.

-Each member of the team that scores highest in their respective category will receive a benefit of 100,000 points.
-Furthermore, Zhang Hao, Kim Gyu-vin, and Park Han-bin will receive an additional 150,000 points to their cumulative rank points for the second ranking announcement as they have scored highest within their winning team.
-The three winning teams, "Tomboy", "Love Killa", and "LAW", get to perform on M Countdown and will receive a promotional banner on the Mnet Plus app.
+Each member of the team that scored highest in its respective category received a benefit of 100,000 points.
+Furthermore, Zhang Hao, Kim Gyu-vin, and Park Han-bin received an additional 150,000 points to their cumulative rank points for the second ranking announcement as they scored the highest within their winning team.
+The three winning teams, "Tomboy", "Love Killa", and "LAW", performed on M Countdown on March 23 and received a promotional banner on the Mnet Plus app.